bryce-carson/whyse/WHYSE LaTeX Survey of commands.md

 }
 ```

+The third and fourth groups (within the first) ensure that `\char126` is
+interpreted as a single unit, inserting a character with that number.

 `nwlinkedidentq` and `nwlinkedidentc` are commands which call internal macros appropriate to the selected package options.

 **Options applicable to all identifiers:**